 Both Amrapurkar and Puri do intense things with their eyes.

 Niahalani's telling of this bleak tale is deeply effective.
 With all his anger and flaws, Anant is a startlingly sympathetic character, with an anguished yearning to right his path, brought into sharp focus by his tender relationship with Jyotsna (Smita Patil), a college instructor with whom he shares philosophy and poetry.
 Jyotsna is Anant's respite from the vicious dark of his job; she seems to ground him in the world he wants to live in.
-But her hold isn't strong enough as the stresses mount; Anant begins drinking, even as a cautionary tale pops up now and again, in the form of a disgraced and pathetic alcoholic officer named Lobo (Naseeruddin Shah) who cannot let go of the fantasy that he will someday get his job back.
+But her hold isn't strong enough as the stresses mount; Anant begins drinking, even as a cautionary tale pops up now and again, in the form of a disgraced and pathetic ex-officer, an alcoholic named Lobo (Naseeruddin Shah), who cannot let go of the fantasy that he will someday get his job back.

 Jyotsna observes Anant's increasing distress with a loving but skeptical eye; as he becomes more troubled and erratic, she gives him mamy chances but ultimately chooses to protect herself, rather than get more deeply involved with a man so clearly headed toward tragedy.
 This is an unusual sort of agency to see in films, where women are generally self-sacrificing and dedicated to shouldering any burden to benefit the men they love.
 Instead, Jyotsna chooses to liberate herself, and it is both a relief and a heartbreak.
 Anant too achieves a sort of liberation in the end, consistent with his principles but in a far more tragic mode.